J-Tech-Japan/ResultBoxes/README.md

 **Notes**

-`SingleValueResult<T>` does have `IsSuccess` property, which returns if it have error or not.
+`ResultBox<T>` does have `IsSuccess` property, which returns if it have error or not.
 But we recommend you to use `Exception` property and `Value` property for the inspecting result.
 It is because of the C# feature of the `pattern matching` can get exception or value without null checking and easily use after.